 Watch out for predatory lenders

-- The lender is pressuring you to act quickly.
+- Pressure to act quickly.

 - The fees or terms suddenly change at closing.